actions/deploy-pages/README.md

 For more information about the other inputs available, take a look at the [action.yml file](https://github.com/actions/deploy-pages/blob/main/action.yml) in this repository.

+In order for dpeloys to work, you’ll need to:

+- set up an empty `gh-pages` branch
+- configure GitHub Pages to deploy from the `gh-pages` branch
+- go to Environments → `github-pages` in repository settings and change the “Deployment branches” setting to “Selected branches,” but don’t select any brnaches.
+The “All branches” setting won’t work.

 # License